Dmtmgrls/RPi_spi_mcp3002/Documents/EN_README.md

 <br>

-## The objective of this document: To propose a T.P. using the SPI bus.
+## The objective of this document: To propose a pratical works using the SPI bus.
 ```
 This practical work is divided into 5 stages of increasing difficulty but which can be easily assimilated.
 The difficulty level is represented by the number of ⭐